“An ounce of prevention is worth a pound of cure” - Benjamin Franklin

 Transport – for larger events the way you get attendees from point A to point B can be a key to reduced risk and a more enjoyable experience.
 As an example, a park and ride system might reduce congestion around entrance ways and allow for safer and more efficient entry to your event.

 Suppliers and exhibitors – It’s unlikely you can meet all the needs of your event without third-party help.
-You might need help from a temporary fencing company to define your outdoors event’s boundaries, ticketing systems to sell tickets, security to man the gates in the fences, caterers to prepare food, bar staff to serve drinks.
+You might need help from a temporary fencing company to define your outdoors event’s boundaries, ticketing systems to sell tickets, security to manage the gates, caterers to prepare food, bar staff to serve drinks.
 Your event might be hosting exhibitors promoting their products or attractions selling experiences to your attendees.
 Risks abound – from food poisoning and poorly trained bar staff allowing attendees to overindulge, to poorly maintained rides and ticketing systems that allow easy forgery and overcrowding of your event.
 But good suppliers could also make your life easier by having effective risk management and response strategies themselves.
 The key to successful emergency response will be effective integration of these external parties into a broader team.

 Emergency services – Responding to accidents and incidents is what these people do.
 Their expertise is invaluable.
 But your challenge is to ensure you have enough emergency service help and a way to call on them quickly in times of need.